oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/create-flow/business-events-integration.md

 Add ERP PO Event trigger to the empty integration canvas.

 1. Click the ***+*** sign in the integration canvas.
-2. Select the *ERP Cloud* connection which you have created in the previous labs.
-This invokes the Oracle ERP Cloud Endpoint Configuration Wizard.
+2. Select the *ERP Cloud* connection that you created in the previous labs.
+This opens the Oracle ERP Cloud Endpoint Configuration Wizard.
 3. On the **Basic Info** page,
      * for the **What do you want to call your endpoint?** element, enter ***POEvent***
      * Click ***Continue***.